 If you are serious about learning how to ski, buy a good pair of boots that can be molded to your foot shape.
 Don’t be tempted to buy a boot that is roomy and comfortable – a very common beginner skier mistake.
 The boot should be very snug.
 A boot fitter at a ski shop can punch out areas of the boot that are rubbing in order to give you a little more room in the areas you need it.
 On the flip side, if the boot is too big, there is nothing they can do.

 I learned this the hard way.
 At the beginning of the season the other year, I got a pair of boots that were size 26.5.
 People told me that was too big, but I didn’t listen.
 To put that size in perspective, many of my tall male friends wear a 26.5 boot.
 The first day out skiing, my feet were cramping so bad, I had to quit.
 Turns out, everyone was right.

-After that, I was back to renting until my friend Josh who runs the online store Big Ski Sale (if you’re looking for a good deal and personalized suggestions, check them out) got me a good deal on a pair of Salomon boots that were two full-sizes smaller.
-I then took my new boots to a ski shop and they molded the footbed, liner, and boot shell to the shape of my foot.
-I couldn’t believe what a difference it made.
+After that, I went and met with a proper boot fitter, and I ended up with a boot two full sizes smaller.
+I also got a custom food bed, and I couldn’t believe what a difference it made.
 On my first day with those boots, I realized what it felt like to have your skis be responsive to your movements.
 Turning was easier, my feet hurt less, and I could actually focus on my skiing rather than the pain in my arches.